“The Sopranos versus Breaking Bad: which one is better?”

 And for that, it deserves extra credit.

 When it comes to Breaking Bad, it feels as though certain story lines are too far-fetched.
-Furthermore, every scene has an extra bit of drama sprinkled on top it of it.
+Furthermore, every scene has an extra bit of drama sprinkled on top of it.

 In comparison to The Sopranos, Breaking Bad’s music, cinematography and dialogue can all feel a bit over-the-top at times.